digitranslab/jumpstart/docs/versioned_docs/version-2.34.0/Enterprise/superadmin.md

 ## All Workspaces

-The All Workspaces tab provides a comprehensive view of all workspaces within the ToolJet instance.
+The All Workspaces tab provides a comprehensive view of all workspaces within the JumpStart instance.
 Super Admins can use this functionality to monitor and manage workspaces collectively, ensuring efficient administration and organization-wide oversight.

 Super Admins have the authority to **archive** or **unarchive** workspaces of any user in the instance as needed.
 Archiving a workspace essentially sets it to an inactive state, removing it from active use.
 Conversely, unarchiving reactivates a previously archived workspace, making it accessible once again.